fieldtrip/website/example/bids_nirs.md

 The example here is based on the dataset that is also used in the tutorial on [preprocessing and averaging of multi-channel NIRS data](/tutorial/nirs_multichannel).
 The data was recorded in an auditory oddball task.
 Details can be found in the tutorial.

 {% include markup/success %}
-The raw data is available on our FTP server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
-You can find all three [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/bids_nirs/artinis/).
+The raw data is available on our download server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
+You can find all three [here](https://download.fieldtriptoolbox.org/example/bids_nirs/artinis/).
 {% include markup/end %}

     % the Artinis oxy3 files come with an optodetemplates.xml file, this has to be in